darkPeace/rangkakerja/README.md

 Bower

+Initializr

 ## Description

-src/ is your development code
+`src/` is your development code

-rel/ is your releleased code will be
+`rel/` is your releleased code will be

-libs/ is all your bower dependency library will go
+`libs/` is all your bower dependency library will go

-node_modules/ node dependency libraries
+`node_modules/` node dependency libraries

 ## Guide

 1. make sure you have Nodejs
 2. Download / clone this repo to your local computer.
-3. run `<npm install>` on your folder location terminal.
+3. run `npm install` on your folder location terminal.

 ### Command

-`<grunt test>` to start your development environment.
+`grunt test` to start your development environment.

-`<grunt miniAll>` to minify js, image, html, and css.
+`grunt miniAll` to minify js, image, html, and css.